montag451/pypi-mirror/README.md

-`pypi_mirror` is a small script to generate a partial PyPI mirror.
+`pypi-mirror` is a small script to generate a partial PyPI mirror.
 It relies on `pip` to do the most difficult part of the job (downloading a package and its dependencies).